jnunyez/synchronization/README.md

    53:00.3 Ethernet controller: Intel Corporation Ethernet Controller E810-C for backplane (rev 02)
   ```

-- The firmware in the card must be greater or equal than 3.1, check the firmware version of the card by getting the interface name:
+The firmware in the card must be greater or equal than 3.10, check the firmware version of the card by getting the NIC name (in this case `enp81s0f2`).
+The interface name can be obtained from the PCI number (in our case `51:00` is the PCI):

   ```console
   # ls  /sys/bus/pci/devices/0000\:51\:00.2/net